 © Brigham Young University.
 All rights reserved.

-Jeffrey R. Holland was president of Brigham Young University when this devotional address was given on 18 January 1983.
+Jeffrey R. Holland, president of BYU, and his wife, Patricia T. Holland, delivered this devotional address on January 18, 1983.